 Same board.
 New depth.
 Zero luck.

 You know the 8×8 board.
 You know the satisfaction of outthinking your opponent move by move.
-Command & Capture takes everything you love about chess — the spatial reasoning, the pure strategy, the zero-luck tension — and adds asymmetric civilizations, dual-state unit cards, and ranged projectile attacks that make every turn a new tactical puzzle.
+Command & Capture takes everything you love about chess — the spatial reasoning, the pure strategy, the zero-luck tension — and adds asymmetric civilizations, dual-state unit cards, ranged projectile attacks, and a Commander whose aura transforms the units around it.

 Command Rome's disciplined formations or Egypt's precision ranged forces.
+Capture the enemy Commander or storm their Fortress to win.
 No dice.
-No hidden draws.
 No randomness.
-Just two commanders and the board.
+Just strategy.

 Every unit card has two sides — two completely different sets of movement, capture, and blocking rules.
 Flipping between states costs your entire action for the turn.
 When you commit, you commit.

 A unit that flips must wait one full turn before it can flip back.
-This single rule transforms the game: you can't abuse both sides of a card freely.
-Every flip is a calculated risk.
+You can't abuse both sides freely — every flip is a calculated risk with real consequences.

-Archers in Volley state, Siege Equipment deployed, and Chariots in Strike state can attack at range — firing over units without moving.
-Specialist units in Builder mode create projectile shields for adjacent allies.
+Archers in Volley state, Siege Equipment deployed, and Chariots in Strike state fire at range — attacking over units without moving.
+Range changes everything about board control.

 Each card is a decision.
 Flip it and everything changes — movement range, capture rules, blocking ability.
 The board is the same.
 The strategy never is.